-Connecticut RN to BSN Programs - Information + Rankings for 2020
+Best RN to BSN Programs in Connecticut (Online & Campus) – 2021 Rankings

 If you are a licensed registered nurse, then RN to BSN programs in Connecticut can help you further your education, gain job security, boost your salary, and more.
 These programs build on the information you learned in your associate degree program to enhance your knowledge and skillset.
 The demand for RNs with bachelor’s degrees continues to rise across Connecticut as healthcare providers aim to improve patient outcomes.
 Currently, there are nine such programs in CT, and you can find information about the top five below to help you make better decisions about your education.